Pancreatic insufficiency

 What is the treatment for pancreatic insufficiency?

 The treatment depends on the underlying cause.
 Sometimes there is an abnormality that can be fixed, such as a pancreatic duct that needs to be stretched or gallstones that can be removed.
-Most patients can be managed with pancreatic enzyme replacement therapy, an oral medication that the child takes with each meal.
+Most patients can be managed with pancreatic enzyme replacement therapy, an oral medication that the child takes with each meal and snack.

 What happens after treatment?